pkp/staticPages/README.md

 This plugin is compatible with OJS, OMP, and OPS.
 A compatible version ships with each application.

-This plugin will NOT currently work with "path_info_disabled = On" in config.inc.php.

 ## Management

 New pages can be added/edited/deleted through the Plugin Management interface.